alxklso/web-scraping/README.md

 # web-scraping
-This is a repo for testing out web scraping capabilities in python
+This is a repo for testing out web scraping capabilities in Python